OIDC Basics

 "responseContent" : "https://client.example.org/cb/example.com?code=GrYz5vtk6VaF0jxfnDrB2yvmk4deIrnMkrGT07JdM5U",

-"authorizationCode" : "GrYz5vtk6VaF0jxfnDrB2yvmk4deIrnMkrGT07JdM5U"
+"authorizationCode" : "GrYz5vtk6VaF0jxfnDrB2yvmk4deIrnMkrGT07JdM5U",

 }